-I treat many cases of adhesive capsulitis a.k.a 'frozen shoulder' each year.
-It is an unpleasant, painful and tricky condition but usually responds very well to my integrated physiotherapy approach.
+We treat many cases of adhesive capsulitis, a.k.a 'frozen shoulder' each year.
+It is an unpleasant, painful and tricky condition but usually responds very well to an integrated physiotherapy treatment approach.

-This stiff and painful frozen shoulder is due to a chronic inflammatory reaction of the sub-synovial tissue that results in capsular (the elastic tissue that holds the top of the arm bone in the shoulder socket) and synovial thickening and often accompanied by rotator cuff tendon inflammation (1).
+The stiff and painful frozen shoulder is usually due to an inflammatory reaction of the sub-synovial tissue that results in capsular (the elastic tissue that holds the top of the arm bone in the shoulder socket) and synovial thickening and often accompanied by rotator cuff tendon inflammation (1).
 Women over the age of 50 years are more likely to develop this condition (2).

-The cause of the condition is not entirely clear; however, it is often associated with excess or repetitive physical stress to the shoulder and neck, infection, trauma, prolonged immobilisation and others (1).
+The condition's cause is not entirely clear; however, it is often associated with excess or repetitive physical stress to the shoulder and neck, infection, trauma, prolonged immobilisation and others (1).

 The benefits of a course of physiotherapy treatment for frozen shoulder include a quicker recovery, improved pain management and a better chance of restoring full movement and function of the joint.

 That said, patience is required; there is no quick fix!
-With physiotherapy, it can take up to six months to recover, but without physiotherapy, it could take up to 18-24 months.
-Sometimes I request an anti-inflammatory injection to the joint to help facilitate and get the rehabilitation process going.
+With physiotherapy, it can take up to six months to recover, but it could take up to 18-24 months without physiotherapy.
+Sometimes we request an anti-inflammatory injection to the joint to help facilitate and get the rehabilitation process going.